 What are the Six Traits of Writing?

-The six traits of writing are key characteristics that define quality writing.
+The six traits of writing have 6 key characteristics that define quality writing, they are:

 - Word Choice

 Ideas - This component focuses on the main idea and content of the piece.
 The writer chooses details that are informative and not necessarily details that the reader already knows. (the grass is green, the sky is blue)

 Organization - This trait requires that the piece fits in with the central idea.
 The organizational structure needs to follow a pattern such as chronological order, comparison/contract or any other logical pattern.
 The writer needs to make strong connections to keep the readers interest.

 Voice - This trait refers to the style of the writer.
 The voice is where the writer imparts his/her personal tone to the piece while still fitting in with the genre of the piece.